 Credit Card Spend: $500 (For transport, meals, and other daily expenses)

 By leaving your money in a regular savings account (with interest of 0.05% per annum), you’ll be earning a mere $0.60 that month (based on a 30 day month) on your balance of $12,000.

-If we were to use the DBS Multiplier Account, we would have fulfilled the Income and Credit Card Spend categories, as well as clocking $2,900 in eligible transactions, thus earning us 0.9% in interest per annum.
-On our same balance of $12,000, this works out to $9 for the month – a whopping 15 times more.
+If we were to use the DBS Multiplier Account, we would have fulfilled the Income and Credit Card Spend categories, as well as clocking $2,900 in eligible transactions, thus earning us 0.4% in interest per annum.
+On our same balance of $12,000, this works out to $4 for the month – much better than the base interest.